Mecha-Karen/acord/docs/source/api/models.rst

 These methods will not be shown in our docs, you can find them in the ``Pydantic`` documentation.

+.. comment:
+   The reason the if is not indented is due to jinja keeping it indented This leads to sphinx not recognising the headers which is painful

 {% for object in dir(acord.models) %}
    {% set cls = getattr(acord.models, object, None) %}
    {% set cls_name = getattr(cls, "__name__", "") %}